nurhidayat86/adem/Reports/Week-7.md

 	**Table 3** *Accuracy vs labeling period with test ratio 0.7*

 ## NILMTK
-The result in figure 21 is using ECO dataset for building 2 with time frame for the train dataset  is from 02 June 2012 to 20 June 2012 and for test dataset is from 21 June 2012 to 20 July 2012.
-The figure 21 shown that the metrics with 1 minute sample period gives a better result than 15 minutes and then there is an improvement for the result metrics of nilmtk if using Priority CO.
-The comparison result will be focused on CO for all appliances.
+The result Table 4 is using ECO dataset for building 2 with time frame for the train dataset  is from 02 June 2012 to 20 June 2012 and for test dataset is from 21 June 2012 to 20 July 2012.
+The table 5 shown that the metrics with 1 minute sample period gives a better result than 15 minutes and then the priority CO non-adaptive all appliances 1 minute sample period give the best result.
+FTE increases 8.25%, Ja improves 35.63% and TE can be reduced 18.29%

 ![NILMTK Metrics](../images/metrics_result.png)<br>
 	**Table 4** *The Result Metrics of NILMTK (FTE,Te, Ja) with Varying the Sample Period 15 Minutes vs 1 minute, All Appliances vs Top-8 Appliances and Priority CO (Adaptive and Non Adaptive) vs FHMM vs CO*